Pull down to refresh stories

 What is happening now

 Investing in a prebuilt gaming PC is a smart way to tackle the ongoing memory crisis and potentially avoid inflated pricing of RAM, storage, and graphics cards.
 Tom's Hardware form the main source layer behind the core facts in this piece.
+This is still a developing thread, so the useful part is knowing which source signals are hardening and which ones still need caution.
+In gaming, the meaningful changes are the ones that touch frame rate, latency, release timing, or the things players will keep talking about for days.

 Where the sources line up